 Dermaplaning Vs. Waxing

 There are countless beauty treatments available that often target similar concerns but achieve the results in varying ways.
-As the treatments are ever evolving, the goals for smooth, clear, and clean skin remain the same.
+As treatments continue to evolve, the goals for achieving smooth, clear, and clean skin remain the same.

 Although waxing has been a popular, if not routine, beauty process for decades to remove unwanted hair, dermaplaning treatments have also grown in popularity.

-Below, we’ll discuss in depth each treatment, how they differ, and how to determine which process is the right option for you.
+Below, we’ll discuss each treatment in depth, how they differ, and how to determine which process is the right option for you.

 What Is Dermaplaning?